 That is why we will explain in depth how the cost per kWh for each different kind of charging points will vary and depend on a series of factors.

-You will have to face the cost of hiring a professional installer to set up a charge point at your home, with prices ranging from £300 to about £1000, as the home charging point you’ll most likely have will be a fast charger.
+You will have to face the cost of hiring a professional installer to set up a charge point at your home, with prices ranging from £300 to about £1000, as the home charging point you’ll most likely gain access to a fast charger.
 These can fully charge an electric car battery in 4-6 hours.